Judge rejects Hunter Biden's bid to delay his June trial on federal gun charges

 Hunter Biden, who has pleaded not guilty, has acknowledged struggling with an addiction to crack cocaine during that period in 2018, but his lawyers have said he didn’t break the law.

-But the judge overseeing the case last month rejected his claim that the prosecution is politically motivated along with other efforts to dismiss the case.
+But Noreika, who was nominated to the bench by former President Donald Trump, last month rejected his claim that the prosecution is politically motivated along with other efforts to dismiss the case.
 The 3rd U.S. Circuit Court of Appeals last week said the case could move forward to trial.

 Hunter Biden was supposed to plead guilty last year to misdemeanor tax charges and would have avoided prosecution on the gun charges had he stayed out of trouble for two years.
 It was the culmination of a yearslong investigation by federal prosecutors into the business dealings of the president’s son, and the agreement would have dispensed with criminal proceedings and spared the Bidens weeks of headlines as the 2024 election loomed.